 NetCommons Source Analysis Seminar sponsored by CommonsNet and held on October 29.
 The display in the center of the three-person table shows the screen being operated by instructor Kohei Teraguchi.
 Attendees consult this display as they learn how to conduct the process.

-Speech Corpora Promote Research and Development

-The Speech Resources Consortium (NII-SRC\) was established a little over a year ago to collect and distribute speech data for research on speech recognition and speech synthesis.
+That's Collaboration NII-NPO Speech Corpora Promote Research and Development The Speech Resources Consortium (NII-SRC\) was established a little over a year ago to collect and distribute speech data for research on speech recognition and speech synthesis.
 NII speech corpora have become a basis of speech research conducted at universities and in companies.